lyingloong/Coursechoosing_System/Readme.txt

 **This repository is for archival purposes only.
 Please do not apply it.**

-**"Additionally, this project has many shortcomings; if you wish to use it as a reference, please look elsewhere."**
+**Additionally, this project has many shortcomings; if you wish to use it as a reference, please look elsewhere.**